organisciak/dissertation/document/3_apriori.md

 Since most incidental crowdsourcing deals with reaction to existing documents rather than creation of outright new works, the future directions suggested by this work (in addition the work itself) are pertinent to the proposed dissertation's focus on crowdsourcing for information retrieval indexing.

 #### What are you _feeling_?
-The effect of introspection
+Introspection changes rating habits

-Additional evidence for this was encountered in a peripheral finding while conducting research for @organisciak_personalized_2013.
+Additional evidence for this was encountered in a peripheral finding while conducting research for @organisciak_personalized_2013. [^Note that the result here was not the primary focus of the study and is thus unpublished.
+Despite being unpublished, this work was purformed for Microsoft Research and should not be considered a contribution of this document.]
 In this case, we were again looking at opinion ratings on a five-point scale, this time on Mechanical Turk.
 Workers were asked to provide their personal opinions on whether they liked the style of each of 100 salt shakers.
 In one group of workers, this is all they were asked.